bwogit/CI_PP4_Caiman_Cove/README.md

 | Click on 'Bookings' then identify the event yuo want to cancel and click 'delete' | confirm or cancel  | Works as expected |

 - Acceptance Criteria
+ - I can cancel my reservation if I no longer need it.
+ - There is a straightforward process for deleting my booking.

 <details><summary>Show document</summary>
 <img src="docs/testing/user_story_7a.jpg">